 - Intergenerational Friendship: With Gretchen & Meredith.

 - Lightning Bruiser: Uchenna was not only the biggest and strongest racer, but, as Phil would say multiple times on All-Stars, he was once the fifth fastest man in the world.
-He was the most acrobatic too, apparently, as while begging for money, he would do back flips, and in Botswana he zoomed through the head balancing Detour at a walking pace when everyone else was either inching along or stumbling at the beginning.
+He was the most acrobatic too, apparently, as while begging for money, he would do back flips, and in Botswana he zoomed through the head balancing Detour at a walking pace while everyone else was either inching along or stumbling at the beginning.
 In the DVD commentaries, Lynn & Alex discussed how they picked Uchenna to win the Race after seeing how good he was at everything, not that we got to see everything they did, as Uchenna & Joyce were kept in the background a lot early on, and subsequently played as underdogs later.

 - The Load: Rob & Amber and Rob & Kelly accused them of being information leaches while sitting around the Dubai airport, waiting for their flight.
 Uchenna & Joyce were busy getting a two-hour lead on them.